DrTimothyAldenDavis/GraphBLAS/README.md

 Doc:            SuiteSparse:GraphBLAS User Guide and license

-GraphBLAS:      the MATLAB interface.
-This folder is called 'GraphBLAS' so
+GraphBLAS:      the @GrB MATLAB interface, including its test suite and demos.
-                that typing 'help graphblas' or 'doc graphblas' in the MATLAB Command Window can locate the Contents.m file.
+                This folder is called 'GraphBLAS' so that typing 'help graphblas' or 'doc graphblas' in the MATLAB Command Window can locate the Contents.m file.
+Note that this folder and all its contents are under the GNU GPLv3 (or later), not Apache-2.0.

 Include:        user-accessible include file, GraphBLAS.h